Learn what’s happening in week 18 of pregnancy and find out how your baby is developing.

 This is the right time to choose a pediatrician for your baby.
 This is an important decision, so begin the search for a good pediatrician early.

 Begin planning for your baby’s birth.
-You might want to take childbirth classes which will help you prepare for labor and delivery.
+You might want to take childbirth classes that will help you prepare for labor and delivery.
 Eat a nutritious diet that includes iron, calcium, and folic acid.
 Avoid fried and high-calorie foods.

 Which week is the most important in pregnancy?

 The first 13 weeks are really important for your body and your fetus (baby).